AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 {sample}BCT\_Treemap\_Chart\_02{sample}

 Arranging data as a table is particularly useful when you store your data in a relational database table.
-This way of organizing data requires the "name", "value", id", and "parent" fields.
+This way of organizing data requires the "name", "value", id", and "parent" fields ("id" and "parent" used to specify the hierarchy of elements).

-Values are represented as sizes and colors of tiles, and names (as well as values) are shown in labels.
-The "id" and "parent" fields are used for identifying elements and specifying their hierarchy.

-That is how working with the table representation of data looks like:
+That is how working with table data structure looks like:

 ```
 // create data